awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli-secure.md

 # Walkthrough: Create and Update a SecureString Parameter \(AWS CLI\)<a name="sysman-paramstore-cli-secure"></a>

 Use the following procedure to create a secure string parameter\.
-For more information about secure string parameters, see [About Secure String Parameters](sysman-paramstore-securestring.md)\.
+For more information about secure string parameters, see [Secure String Parameters](sysman-paramstore-securestring.md)\.

 **To create a secure string parameter using the AWS CLI**